Robotics-Project-2024-2025/Manipulator_UR5_Project/README.md

 ```bash
 Enable integration with my default WSL distro
 ```
 and then enable it for your WSL version.
-It will automatically link DockerDesktop to your wsl
+It will automatically link DockerDesktop to your WSL.

 [Back to top](#table-of-contents)